rpjb/rpjb.github.com/_posts/2013-04-11-David-Beckham-still-runs.md

 title: "Old guys can still play"
 author: robert barretto
 categories: zerorelevance
-description: "Even in the Champions League, 37 year olds can still play in midfield."
+description: "even in the champions league, 37 year olds can still play in midfield."
 ---

 ![Distance run after first half of play. (from New York Times)](/img/posts/2013-04-11-beckham-runs.png)